yamand16/Sketch-Recognition/README.md

 - Python 3
 - Tkinter

-My code is tested with Titan X GPUs.
+This code is tested with Titan X GPUs.

 The pretrained AlexNet model can be downloaded here:
 - https://www.dropbox.com/s/4gxxv1mpu0sfrfw/sketch_model.zip?dl=0